HackmannInterns/bookshelfdb/README.md

 # Userscript
 We include a userscript for ease of entry.
 To install a userscript, first install a userscript extension, such as [Violentmonkey]("https://violentmonkey.github.io/").
 With the extension installed, install the userscript by clicking [here](https://github.com/HackmannInterns/bookshelfdb/raw/main/barcode.user.js) or copying and pasting it into a new script.
 Ensure that the @match matches your hosted copy of the app (http://localhost:5000 or https://my.server.domain).

 This will allow for easy scanning using scanapp.org.
-When scanning the book's ISBN code, it will redirect you to the submit page with information already filled out about the book.
+When scanning the book's ISBN code, it will redirect you to the ```add book``` page with information already filled out about the book.
 If only the ID is filled, ensure it is an ISBN barcode and not another type of barcode.